Twitter

 Barbados has one of the most stable political environments and economies in the Caribbean, with a low inflation rate and steady growth.

-In fact, Barbados is aiming to become the world’s smallest developed country by 2025.
+Barbados is aiming to become the world’s smallest developed country by 2025 and has strong net-zero targets for sustainability.
+The country hopes to achieve these targets by 2030.

 Beautiful beaches

-The island is home to some of the best beaches in the Caribbean, such as Crane Beach, with its soft pink sands, where you can swim, sunbathe, and snorkel.
+The island is home to some of the best beaches in the Caribbean, such as Crane Beach, with its soft pink sands, perfect for swimming, sunbathing, and snorkelling.

-Others such as Silver Sands are great for activities such as kitesurfing and windsurfing and Bathsheba is renowned amongst surfers.
+Others, such as Silver Sands, are great for activities such as kitesurfing and windsurfing.
+Bathsheba is another beach renowned amongst surfers.

 Luxurious properties

-Here at Royal Westmoreland, we have a range of great luxury colonial-style properties available for purchase, or you can even create your own luxury villa with one of our custom build properties.
+Here at Royal Westmoreland, we have a range of luxury, colonial-style properties available for purchase, or you can even create your own gorgeous villa with one of our custom-build properties.

 Spectacular landscapes

-While the island isn’t quite as hilly as some of its neighbours, it is home to some spectacular natural landscapes, particularly Harrison’s Cave, an underground limestone cave system with crystal clear waters and towering columns.
+While Barbados isn’t quite as hilly as some of its island neighbours, it is home to some spectacular natural landscapes, particularly Harrison’s Cave, an underground limestone cave system with crystal clear waters and towering columns.

-There’s also the Flower Forest and Welchman Hall Gully Tropical Forest, which are great places to take a walk and take in the local wildlife and flora.
+The island is also home to the Flower Forest and Welchman Hall Gully Tropical Forest – great places to take a walk and enjoy the local wildlife and flora.

 Delicious local food

-The local food benefits from Barbados’ melting pot of cultures, and you can taste influences from Africa, India and Britain in local cuisine.
+The local food benefits from Barbados’ melting pot of cultures – you can taste influences from Africa, India and Britain in the local cuisine.

 There are a couple of local speciality dishes such as Cou-Cou, which mainly consists of cornmeal and okra, and flying fish, which is used in many local dishes.